Taylor Hearn (American football)

-Taylor Hearn (born January 11, 1996) is a former American football guard.
-He played college football at Clemson.
+Taylor Hearn (born January 11, 1996) is an American former professional football player who was a guard for the Carolina Panthers of the National Football League (NFL).
+He played college football for the Clemson Tigers.

-Early life and high school
+Early life

-Hearn was born and raised in Williston, South Carolina and attended Williston-Elko High School, where he played football and baseball.
+Hearn was born and raised in Williston, South Carolina, and attended Williston-Elko High School, where he played football and baseball.
 He was a starter on both offensive and defensive line for the Blue Devils and served as the team's placekicker.
 In baseball, Hearn led Williston-Elko in both wins and home runs as a junior.
 Rated a three-star prospect, Hearn committed to play college football at Clemson over an offer from North Carolina.

 College career

 Hearn spent four years at Clemson, redshirting his freshman year.
 He started 29 games for the Tigers, including all 15 games for the 2016 National Championship team and was named third-team All-ACC as a redshirt junior.
-After graduating in 2017, Hearn decided to forego his final year of eligibility and enter the 2018 NFL Draft.
+After graduating in 2017, Hearn decided to forego his final year of eligibility and enter the 2018 NFL draft.